somcomIT/ALDevOpsForGitHubExt/DeployToOnPrem/README.md

 ### appName

-The name of the app to be deployed, extracts the name of the repository as app name if github.repository is provided (userororg/repo), required
+The name of the app to be deployed, uses the name of the repository as app name if github.repository is provided (userororg/repo), required

 ### useBranch

-The branch to get the desired artifacts (.app files) to deploy, required
+The branch from which the artifacts (.app files) should be taken for deployment, required

 ### syncMode

-Specifies how the database schema for the tenant database is synchronized with the database schema that the target Business Central app's objects define, not required, Options = "Add, ForceSync", default = Add
+Specifies how the database schema for the tenant database is synchronized with the database schema, not required, Options = "Add, ForceSync", default = Add

+### enableDataLoss

+Specifies if dataloss should be possible when uninstalling the app (see uninstallMode), required, default = false (v1.1)

 ### uninstallMode

 Specifies the usage of some optional parameters for the Uninstall-NAVApp cmdlet, not required, Options = "SaveData, DoNotSaveData, ClearSchema", default = SaveData

+### aadTenantId

+AAD tenant for PublisherAzureActiveDirectoryTenantId publishing option, not required (v1.1)

 ## Sample yaml for AL Project